 Faculty development funds are available to support faculty in their research, scholarly and creative activities, and professional development.
 There are various funds available and more than one type of fund can be applied for at the same time.
-Descriptions of Professional and Faculty Development Funds.
+Descriptions of Faculty Development Funds.
 In brief, the types of faculty development funds are:

 - Department Faculty Development Funds - During the fall semester, faculty, including the librarian/faculty and coaching faculty, can apply for Department Faculty Development Funds through their respective departments.
 Faculty should submit their application to their Department Chair, or Dean of the Library, in the case of the librarians, or Athletic Director, in the case of coaching faculty.